Faculty Manual – Section I

 b.
 The department head or his or her designee(s) shall reevaluate the student’s academic performance with respect to the instructional objectives of the course and assign a grade accordingly.

-A written summary of the Hearing and the decision of the appeal committee and the reasons for this decision shall be sent to the student and the course instructor(s) within thirty (30) calendar days of the appointment of the committee and shall be retained in the department office for the duration of the student’s enrollment at the University.
+A written summary of the hearing, the decision of the appeal committee and the reasons for this decision shall be prepared.
+The chair of the appeal committee shall send this summary to the student and the course instructor(s) within thirty (30) calendar days of the appointment of the committee and it shall be retained in the department office for the duration of the student’s enrollment at the University.
 The appeal committee’s decision is the final decision of the University.

-The Student Course Survey is designed to provide feedback to course instructors and is to be used for course improvement.
+The Student Course Survey is designed to provide formative feedback to course instructors and is to be used for course improvement.
 In addition, it is designed to provide information for students to make informed choices about courses.
-If used for teaching mentoring or as part of the evaluation of teaching, the student course surveys must be used ONLY in conjunction with other sources of evidence (see section E.12.1) Thus, these surveys may not be used, in whole or in part, as the primary source of evidence for an instructor’s teaching effectiveness and must be treated as one element of limited weight alongside a range of evaluative tools (as mentioned in E.12.1).
-The use of course feedback as a stand-alone tool is not a credible means of evaluating the quality of teaching.
+If used for teaching mentoring or as part of the evaluation of teaching, the student course surveys must be used only in conjunction with other sources of evidence (see section E.12.1) Thus, these surveys may not be used, in whole or in part, as the primary source of evidence for an instructor’s teaching effectiveness and must be treated as one element of limited weight alongside a range of evaluative tools (as mentioned in E.12.1).
+The use of student course survey feedback as a stand-alone tool is not an acceptable means of evaluating the quality of teaching, and departments are required to use multiple sources of evidence in assessing teaching effectiveness (see section E.12.1).

 Each term, course instructors shall conduct at least one student survey of all the courses they teach through a system administered by the University utilizing the standardized University-wide instrument.
-Summaries of responses for each course surveyed shall be posted at http://coursesurvey.colostate.edu.
-Access to the summaries shall be granted to anyone with a CSU eid.
-Access to digital copies of the survey forms shall be granted only to the course instructor(s), to individuals explicitly granted access by the instructor(s), and to any other persons granted access by the department code.
-Costs for conducting and providing access to survey results shall be shared by the University and the Associated Students of Colorado State University (ASCSU).
+The use of any of the optional modules of additional questions or custom questions in addition to the core/common university wide instrument is at the discretion of the instructor.
+Summaries of quantitative responses (in the form of frequency distributions) for each course surveyed shall be posted at http://coursesurvey.colostate.edu.
+Access to the summaries shall be granted to anyone with a CSU eID.
+Access to digital copies of the survey report, which includes student comments, shall be granted only to the course instructor(s) and to individuals explicitly granted access by the instructor(s) or as specified by the department code.
+In situations where other persons are granted access to the report by the department code, the report should be used only in the context of a comprehensive assessment, by which faculty are provided an opportunity to reflect upon student feedback and include additional evidence of teaching effectiveness (see section E.12.1).
+Costs for conducting and providing access to survey results should be shared by the University and the Associated Students of Colorado State University (ASCSU).
 ASCSU’s financial contribution shall not exceed half of the required financial resources to operate this program.

-The Committee on Teaching and Learning is responsible for making recommendations regarding the survey instrument and its use.
+The Committee on Teaching and Learning is responsible for making recommendations regarding the survey instrument and its use, as well as additional forms of evidence to be used in assessing teaching effectiveness.
 Changes to the Student Course Survey shall be approved by Faculty Council.

 At the discretion of the instructor, a temporary grade of Incomplete may be given to a student who demonstrates that he or she could not complete the requirements of the course due to circumstances beyond the student’s control and not reasonably foreseeable.
 A student must be passing a course at the time that an Incomplete is requested unless the instructor determines that there are extenuating circumstances to assign an Incomplete to a student who is not passing the course.
 When an instructor assigns an Incomplete, he or she shall specify in writing the requirements the student shall fulfill to complete the course as well as the reasons for granting an Incomplete when the student is not passing the course.
 The instructor shall retain a copy of this statement in his or her grade records and provide copies to the student and the department head or his or her designee.
 After successful completion of the makeup requirements, Incomplete grades will be changed by the instructor of record or the department head, in the absence of the instructor of record.
 After one year or at the end of the semester in which the student graduates (whichever comes first), an Incomplete will be automatically changed to a “F” (failure) unless the course has been previously completed and a grade change submitted by the instructor or the head of the department.